fleitao/the-ringcentral-collection/hue-light-presence-indicator/README.md

 # The Basics

-Before executing the script there are two things you'll need to take care first.
+Before executing the script there are a couple of things you'll need to take care first.

 ## Setup your .env file